jsh9091/jet-vs-bomber/README.md

 - Different colors for terrain and river from online course.
 - Timer now counts down from 99 instead of counting up from zero.
 - Game ends when timer hits zero.
 When game is over, the bomber stops coming, the timer stops, background colors change, the jet sound stops, and the jet cannot fire.
 - Game can be restarted at any time by hitting the Atari reset switch.
+- When bomber hit, it will disappear and a new bomber will appear at top of screen at random location.

 ### Known issues: